-Note: The Mistie correction table can be copied and pasted directly into an Excel spreadsheet by shift highlighting all the values and using shortcut Ctrl+C. Ctrl+V will paste it into the spreadsheet.
-It's also possible to right click and export to csv.
+Note: The Mistie correction table can be copied and pasted directly into an Excel spreadsheet by shift-highlighting all the values and using the shortcut Ctrl+C. Ctrl+V will paste it into the spreadsheet.
+It is also possible to right-click and export to CSV.

 - To remove all Mistie corrections from the volume at once select Reset Corrections.

 - Click Close and OK to apply the mistie corrections.